 How to Comply with FLSA Overtime Regulations

 As an employer, you’ve certainly heard of the Fair Labor Standards Act (FLSA).
-It sets working standards that affect eligible employees, including:
+This regulation sets working standards that affect eligible employees, including:

 - Minimum wage